 - The most comprehensive and accurate assessment of your QCD strategy

 - Best option for complex IRA/Tax scenarios beyond the scope of web-based options

 - IRS-registered tax professional performing your QCD savings analysis

-- Most PTR Pro results within three business days
+- Most PTR Pro results within five business days

 - Tax professional support throughout the three-step PTR process